The Framework Is Not the Answer

 Jordan uses the RICE framework as a starting point, but with two modifications:

 Modification 1: Engineers contribute to the Effort estimate collaboratively.
 Instead of the PM guessing effort, Jordan runs a quarterly estimation session where engineers t-shirt size every item in the backlog.
-This takes 90 minutes and produces dramatically more accurate estimates than PM guesswork.
+This takes 90 minutes and produces far more accurate estimates than PM guesswork.

 Modification 2: Confidence is earned, not assumed.
 Jordan requires specific evidence for each confidence score: